tabarra/txAdmin/dev_notes.md

 - [ ] fix darkmode cookie
 - [ ] consolidate the log pages

+### NUI commands
+While the menu is open, show `ID | PlayerName` above nearby player heads.
+The first thing selected is the tab selector, which can be operated using the arrows.
+The Main menu will be fully arrow operated, but the player and txAdmin tab need to be mouse-operated

+- Main Menu:
+    - Teleport (submenu):
+        - TP to coords (use regex)
+        - TP to Marker
+        - Send back (<name>) (me to my last, or player to his last)
+    - Player mode (selector):
+        - Nornal
+        - NoClip/Invisible
+        - God Mode
+    - Heal Myself
+    - Spawn Car
+    - Fix+Wash Car
+    - Revive/Heal all players (temp)
+    - Send Announcement (temp)
+- Player Tab:
+    - search box
+    - sort options
+    - player cards:
+        - basic modal (DM, Warn, Kick, Ban)
+        - Heal
+        - TP Player to me
+        - TP to Player
+        - Spectate
+- txAdmin Tab:
+    - iframe containing txAdmin's web with some customizations:
+        - menu starts collapsed
+        - no logo/header
+        - no footer

 > Hopefully now:
 - [ ] make playerController.writePending prioritized (low 5s, medium 30s, high 60s)